jsoendermann/mouette/README.md

 mouette lint mongodb://...
 ```

-To see all functions, run `mouette --help`
+To learn more about what mouette can do, run `mouette --help`

 ## Rules